A Forward Reachability Perspective on Control Barrier Functions and Discount Factors in Reachability Analysis: Appendix

-In the rest of the proof, we will utilize the technique presented in \cite{choi2021robust}.
-The value function in \cite{choi2021robust} is

-which is the exactly same as \eqref{eq:proof_Lemma_numerical_finiteHJPDE_eq1} except the second term of the minimization operation: $e^{\gamma t}(-V_0((\traj(0)))$.
+We adopt the results in \cite{choi2021robust} for the rest of the proof.
+The value function in \cite{choi2021robust} is which is the exactly same as \eqref{eq:proof_Lemma_numerical_finiteHJPDE_eq1} except the second term of the minimization operation: $e^{\gamma t}(-V_0((\traj(0)))$.
 This term affects the terminal condition of $W^+$ but not the dynamic programming principle.
 Thus, $W^+$ and the value function in \cite{choi2021robust} solves the same dynamic programming principle, but their terminal conditions are different.
 Note that we assume $\gamma>0$, but \cite{choi2021robust} assumes $\gamma\leq0$.
 However, the sign of $\gamma$ does not affect any arguments in \cite{choi2021robust}'s lemmas, theorems.